H4HWV2011/msjarvis-public-docs/thesis/40-system-audit-and-operational-validation.md

 This session resolved a set of inter-related issues in `jarvis-main-brain` (port 8050) `ultimatechat` path that had caused `validated_by` to always be `None`, `architecture_layers` to always be `0`, and the Blood-Brain Barrier sub-filter methods to be defined but not wired into the `/filter` request handler.
 By end of session, all 6 consciousness layers were confirmed active and populating `UltimateResponse`, BBB `/filter` and `/truth` endpoints returned HTTP 200 with real output, and the I-Containers `call_icontainers` stub had been replaced with a live HTTP implementation.

-This remediation session established the operational baseline that the March 15, 2026 production stack (commit `b90f9ff`) is built upon.
+This remediation session established the operational baseline that the March 15, 2026 production stack (commit `b90f9ff`) and the March 18, 2026 production stack are built upon.
 All fixes recorded here are permanent architectural decisions.

 ---